benaissazaki/receipt_tracker/README.md

 ## Reasoning behind some choices

 ### Comments
-I avoid commenting for the sake of it.
+I avoid commenting just for the sake of it.

 Considering that 90% of the code is just reusing Django generics and overriding their functions, there rarely was a need to explain something, as any Django developer understanding the core concepts will have no problem understanding it.